Legalese/Privacy-Policy

 This Pretty Broad License is a two-way street.
 It's just like it says in my Privacy Policy:

-• Whatever you provide to me (other then by telephone, or by face-to-face) is fair game for me to do anything that I want to with it, to the maximum extent allowed by law.
+• Whatever you provide to me is fair game for me to do anything that I want to with it, to the maximum extent allowed by law.

-• Privacy, publicity, copyright -- heck, any kind of Intellectual Property.
+• Privacy, publicity, copyright -- any kind of Intellectual Property.

-• Yes, I often try to maintain the reputation of someone who knows how to keep his mouth (and keyboard) shut when appropriate.
+• Yes, I try to maintain the reputation of someone who knows how to keep his mouth (and keyboard) shut when appropriate.
+Yes, I try to maintain the reputation as someone who is not easily hacked.

-• Still, if you provided it to me, don't be complaining that I did something with it that you didn't like.
+• Still, if you provided it to me, then don't be complaining that I did something with it (or allowed some hacker to do something with it) which you didn't like.
+Sometimes other things are more important than reputation.

 Privacy Policy